Acorns 2025 - 2026

 Physical development:

-We will continue to develop body strength, coordination, balance and agility through a range of games and activities and we will also continue to develop fine motor skills in preparation for writing using the tri-pod grip.
+We will continue to develop body strength, coordination, balance and agility through a range of games and activities including maypole dancing.

 Expressive arts and design: